PredictiveEcology/LandWeb/docs/LandWeb.md

 !["Vegetation Cover Histograms"](screenshots/veg_cover.png)

-These figures show the NRV of the proportion of forests for each age class, in each polygon, that are in each leading vegetation type.
+These figures (see Fig. 4) show the NRV of the proportion of forests for each age class, in each polygon, that are in each leading vegetation type.
 Use the tabs on this page to examine each combination of these variables.
 The proportions are proportions within age class: Young (<40 yrs), Immature (40-80 yrs), Mature (80-120 yrs), Old (>120 yrs).